For a secure and practical way to carry your baby around, you'll want to get the best baby sling wrap you can find.

 - I is for In view at all times.
-Make sure you can clearly see your baby’s face so you can check on him easily.
+Make sure you can clearly see your baby’s face so you can check on them easily.

 - C is for Close enough to kiss.
-You should be able to kiss the top of your baby’s head easily while he is in the carrier, but make sure he can still move his head freely.
+You should be able to kiss the top of your baby’s head easily while they are in the carrier, but make sure they can still move their head freely.

 - K is for Keep chin off chest.
-‘His chin should be off his chest and his airway open and unobstructed, and remain so if he falls asleep,’ says Rosie.
+"Their chin should be off their chest and baby's airway open and unobstructed, and remain so if baby falls asleep," says Rosie.

 How long can a baby stay in a wrap sling?

-You can use your baby sling as much as you want, however we would advise you to consider the two-hour baby rule where you avoid keeping your baby in the same position for over two hours, as their spine is still in development and it's important to keep changing their position.
+You can use your baby sling as much as you want, however, we would advise you to consider the two-hour baby rule, where you avoid keeping your baby in the same position for over two hours, as their spine is still in development and it's important to keep changing their position.
 As opposed to a more structured baby carrier, with a baby sling or wrap you have to be a little bit more aware of your baby's positioning.
-For more on baby sling safety have a look at the UK Sling Consortium's TICKS method, and also see our safety tips here.
+For more on baby sling safety, have a look at the UK Sling Consortium's TICKS method, and see our safety tips here.

-Baby slings aren't the only baby-carrying options.
-The traditional-style baby carrier provides more back support and backpack carriers are great for long walks or hiking.
-You can check out our picks of best baby carriers and the best backpack carriers for a more comfortable day out.
+Baby slings aren't the only baby-carrying options - the traditional-style baby carrier provides more back support.
+We love that backpack carriers are great for long walks or hiking.
+You can check out our picks of the best baby carriers and the best backpack carriers for a more comfortable day out.

 Which baby sling should I buy?

-Winner of the 2020 Gold Best Baby Carrier/Sling M&B Award.
-This is the ideal everyday woven wrap which is made with a flexible and comfortable fabric.
+Winner of the 2020 Gold Best Baby Carrier/Sling Mother&Baby Award.
+This is the ideal everyday woven wrap, which is made with flexible and comfortable fabric.
 With this carrier wrap, you will be able to keep your baby safe and secure all day long.
 It comes in one size fits all and is designed to carry up to 35lbs.
 You and your baby will be happy with this choice.

 Specs: Length: 500cm.
 Width: 50cm.
 Machine wash at 30 degrees, do not tumble dry